 Categories: Technology, Social networks, Cross, Argent, Pomegranate, Bridge, Tower, Escutcheon, Tree, Fish, Bordure, Compony, Eagle, Lion, Pale, Castle, Bell tower, Plough share, Ship, Semé and Fleur de lis.

-Port and windows, Watercolor, Proper, Millrind, Pointed, Armed, Rising, Azure, Structured and parallel blazons, Castle, Five, Ogee, Crown, Quarterly, Outlined in sable, Outlined in the field tincture, Coat of arms, Schema, Mullet, Fleur de lis, Paw, Personal, Gules, Falcon, Illuminated, Interpreted, Chief, Langued, Lion, Masoned, Semi-circular, Soft metal, Or, Party per pale, Passant, Argent, Without divisions, Base, Purpure, Rampant, Kingdom of France, Sable, Semé, Serpent, Grasping, Tower, Freehand, One and Fox.
+Port and windows, Watercolor, Millrind, Pointed, Armed, Rising, Azure, Structured and parallel blazons, Castle, Five, Ogee, Crown, Quarterly, Outlined in sable, Outlined in the field tincture, Two, Coat of arms, Schema, Mullet, Fleur de lis, Claw, Personal, Gules, Falcon, Illuminated, Interpreted, Chief, Langued, Lion, Masoned, Semi-circular, Soft metal, Or, Party per pale, Passant, Argent, Without divisions, Base (lower 1/3), Purpure, Rampant, Kingdom of France, Sable, Semé, Serpent, Grasping, Plain tincture, Tower, Freehand and One.

 Dr. Antonio Salmerón y Cabañas,